Thermadiag/seq/docs/tiny_string.md

 ## Size and bookkeeping

 By default, a tiny_string contains enough room to store a 15 bytes string, therefore a length of 14 bytes for null terminated strings.
 For small strings (below the preallocated threshold), tiny_string only store one additional byte for bookkeeping: 7 bits for string length and 1 bit to tell if the string is allocated in-place or on the heap.
 It means that the default tiny_string size is 16 bytes, which is half the size of std::string on gcc and msvc.
 This small footprint is what makes tiny_string very fast on flat containers like std::vector, std::deque or open addressing hash tables, while node based container (like std::map) are less impacted.
-Note that this tiny size is only reach when using std::allocator<char>.
+Note that this tiny size is only reach when using an empty allocator like std::allocator<char>.

 When the tiny_string grows beyong the preallocated threshold, memory is allocated on the heap based on provided allocator, and the bookkeeping part is divided as follow:
 -	still 1 bit to tell is the memory is heap allocated or not,